 The De Lesseps Museum

-Among the most wonderful displays of the De Lesseps Museum in Ismailia is a copy of the original invitations that were sent to the kings and presidents of the world to attend the grand opening of the Suez Canal on November 17, 1869.
-There is also a wonderful horse carriage that De Lesseps used during his supervision visits to the location of the Suez Canal.
+The De Lesseps Museum in Ismailia has some beautiful displays, including a copy of the original invitations sent to the world's kings and presidents to attend the grand opening of the Suez Canal on November 17, 1869.
+There is also a beautiful horse carriage that De Lesseps used during his supervision visits to the canal's location.

 The Horus Military Rout